Prunoideae/MitoFlex/README.md

 It takes about 5-30G to assemble the genome from a 5Gbps pair-end rawdata sample with thread number set to 80 (`--thread_number 80`).
 The memory consumption is highly varied, mainly depends on the fragmentation of the quality of rawdata, a dataset with more focus reads on mitogenome will absolutely takes much lesser memory since the contigs are limited.
 It takes much lower memory space in comparison to MitoZ, as MitoFlex uses the succinct de Brujin Graph (sDBG), a succinct representation of de Brujin Graph.
 Improving the data quality could reduce the memory usage.

 The average RAM consumption of MitoFlex is usually at 5G or even lower, but there are a few points that will consume much resource, the first one is the graph construction of megahit, which takes from 5G to 20G, but assembly will then only takes 1-3G to be done, the second one is the nhmmer search part explicitly in findmitoscaf module, where it takes about 15G or higher for searching against all the profiles.
+The steps are not parallelly processed, so 20GB or so is enough to deal with any type of data, or even less if the sample is small.

-So, a machine with over 32 GB spare RAM is recommended, giving more could be better.
-As the workflow develops even further, some part of the module may requires even more RAM.
+So, a machine with over 32 GB spare RAM is recommended, giving more could be more robust to deal with samples which are quite messy.
+As the workflow develops even further, some part of the module may requires even more or less RAM.

-CAUTION : I said it needs 5-30G, is because all the dataset I used in the test and production environment takes no more than 30G (at most 26G), and I'm not saying that it will never uses more than 30G, and it will certainly crash if you are not giving enough memory.
-If MitoFlex was abruptly terminated with stderr like `Killed`, or something that tolds you the machine is out of memory, this is just because the machine is actually out of memory, and not much I can help about this.
-If you really want to run this, I will suggest you to : 1.
-Decrease the truncation threshold of filter, trimming the assemble data input will certainly decrease the memory it used to build graph and assemble, but this will absolutely make it output worse results.
-2. Run it on a better environment, at least give it enough memory to use.
-I have already optimized the performance everything I can do about this, if you have any suggestion about optimization, please create a pull request and I will try my best on pushing it further.

 ## 1.4 CPU

 MitoFlex uses [megahit](https://github.com/voutcn/megahit) as assembler, thus requires more calculate power because multiple iteration of the graph is needed.
 The speed of assembly is mainly depends on how fragmentized the input reads are.

 A recent modification enables MitoFlex to shorten the process time by over 75%, while maintaining, or even improving the accuracy of the assembly.
-Using a dataset of 5Gbps ([Run browser](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR1946581)), MitoFlex took 15min to finish the whole pipeline with 8 threads of Intel 9700KF and 20GB RAM usage on my develop environment.
+Using a dataset of 5Gbps ([Run browser](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR1946581)), MitoFlex took 15min to finish the whole pipeline with 8 threads of Intel 9700KF and 20GB RAM usage on my laptop for developing.

 ## 1.5 GPU

 MitoFlex does not explicitly requires GPU in the work, but a GPU will accelerate the process of sDBG building.
-The server I'm developing MitoFlex on has no GPU, so I can't tell much at this part.
+The server I'm testing MitoFlex on has no GPU, so I can't tell much at this part.

 # 2 Installation

-## 2.1 From Docker Image (Implementation rejected)
+## 2.1 From Docker Image (No recent implementation)

 ## 2.2 From git repository (Conda required)

-For certain conditions, like if you don't have a sudo permission or root command, you can deploy MitoFlex from git without any.
+For certain conditions, like if you don't have a sudo permission or root command, you can deploy MitoFlex from git directly.

 To download MitoFlex from Github, simply type: